 In many ways, it stands to reason that bald actors should have achieved incredible success in Hollywood in recent times.
 They’re certainly well-suited to the role of the leading man, and this has been borne out by a number of studies conducted during the last few years.

 One of these suggests that men are often perceived as being more dominant, more masculine and stronger than individuals with a full head of hair.
 This means that individuals with shaved heads are capable of commanding the silver screen, whilst also appealing to an army of male and female fans alike!

 With so many actors now showcasing this look, producers are spoiled for choice when casting for leading roles in the latest, Hollywood blockbusters.

-In this article, we’ll rank the best 11 bald actors of all-time, and ask what they brought to the industry during their illustrious careers.
+Check out the video, or keep reading to see the TBG official ranking of the best bald actors of all time, and a look at what they brought to the industry during their illustrious careers.